apache/parquet-site/content/en/blog/features/alp_encoding.md

   </div>
   <div>
     <b>Figure 1</b>: Average compression ratio, compression speed, decompression speed, and random access performance of <code>PLAIN+ZSTD</code> (per-page <code>zstd</code> compression) and <code>ALP</code> across <code>30</code> datasets on three machines.
 Higher is better.
-     Random access speed is the time to decode <code>100</code> deterministic, uniformly distributed rows from <code>city_temperature_f</code>.
+     Random access speed is measured by decoding <code>100</code> deterministic, uniformly distributed rows from <code>city_temperature_f</code>.
   </div>
   <p/>
 </div>

-These numbers reported are for the pre-release Rust implementation of ALP.
+The numbers reported are for the pre-release Rust implementation of ALP.
 We expect the performance of ALP encoders to improve as the implementations are optimized and tuned.
 The current implementations are already faster than `zstd` in many cases, even though most `zstd` implementations have already been heavily optimized.